Habibawally/Image-Captioning-/README.md

 - Text is tokenized and padded.
 - Each word is converted into a numerical vector via an **Embedding Layer**.

-### 🔹 (Optional) Attention Mechanism
-- Helps the model focus on specific regions of the image while generating each word.

----

 ## 📁 Dataset & Preprocessing
 You can use datasets such as: